US stocks fall Wednesday as bank worries spread to Europe

 They followed up on gains across much of Asia.

 On Wall Street, companies in the oil and gas business also tumbled as the price of crude dropped more than 3%.
-They led a near wipeout within the S&P 500, where 90% of the stocks fell.
+They led a widespread tumble within the S&P 500, where 80% of the stocks fell.